 How our role and remit are expanding

-We have been asked to take on additional roles throughout the course of this parliament where an independent perspective is required.
+We have been asked to take on additional roles where an independent perspective is required.
 For example, our role in examining how departments propose to lessen the effects of their regulatory proposals on small business, where doing so will not compromise the policy intent, was added in 2013.
-Since taking on this role, we have identified four cases where such an approach has not been satisfactory and where this assessment alone has resulted in the impact assessment being rated as not fit for purpose.
+Since taking on this role, we have identified many cases where such an approach has not been satisfactory and where this assessment alone has resulted in the impact assessment being rated as not fit for purpose or red.

 We also arbitrate between regulators and businesses where there are disagreements on the cost of proposed changes in the enforcement of regulation.
 This applies to non-economic regulators.
 Information on how we undertake this role can be found here.